albert-grigoryan/hls_recorder/README.md

 ## Overview

-HTTP server recording _HTTP Live Video Streames_ to _video/image_ files.
+HTTP server recording _HTTP Live Video Streams_ to _video/image_ files.
 Build with CMake and packeged with Docker.

 Libraries Used:
 - Boost